4x 8 9y 5 In Standard Form

 Factoring:

 Factoring involves expressing the expression as a product of simpler expressions.
-In this case, factoring completely isn't straightforward because the expression doesn't readily factor nicely.
+In real terms, in this case, factoring completely isn't straightforward because the expression doesn't readily factor nicely.
 We can, however, factor some terms.
-For example, we can factor out a 2 from the x terms: 2x(2x + 4) + 9y + 5.
+On the flip side, for example, we can factor out a 2 from the x terms: 2x(2x + 4) + 9y + 5.
 But this doesn't simplify the expression significantly.
 The presence of the '9y' term significantly complicates the factoring process.

 Completing the Square (for the x terms):